thunkli/ng-clipboard/README.md

 ## Usage

-In order to use the ng-menu-aim you have to include/import it into your application:
+In order to use the ng-clipboard you have to include/import it into your application:

 ### Installation